queryluke/masseffect-5e-data/text/en/bestiary/thorian.md

       text: >-
         The thorian summons a thrall to its aid.
 It arrives on initiative count 20 somewhere along the thorian's root structure.
+  lair:
+    text: >-
+      On initiative count 20 (losing initiative ties), the thorian takes a lair action to cause one of the following effects; it can't use the same effect two rounds in a row:
+    actions:
+      create-spawn:
+        name: Create Spawn
+        text: The thorian sprouts 1d12 + 3 thorian spawn.
+These spawn can appear in an unoccupied space within <me-distance length='5' /> of any part of the thorian's root structure.
+The spawn take their turn at the end of the thorian's turn.
+      summon-creeper:
+        name: Summon Creeper
+        text: The thorian summons 1d8 + 4 thorian creepers.
+These creepers can appear in an unoccupied space within <me-distance length='5' /> of any part of the thorian's root structure.
+The creepers take their turn at the end of the thorian's turn.
+      summon-controller:
+        name: Summon Controller
+        text: The thorian summons 1d4 thorian controllers.
+These controllers can appear in an unoccupied space within <me-distance length='5' /> of any part of the thorian's root structure.
+The controllers take their turn at the end of the thorian's turn.
 ---